nikans/MonarchRouter/README.md

 - `Router`: your app's routing Coordinator (root `RoutingNode` with children); or more broadly speaking, this whole thing.
 - `RoutingNode`: a structure that collects functions together that are related to the same endpoint or intermidiate routing point with children.
 Each `RoutingNode` also requires a `Presenter`, to which any required changes are passed.
 - `RoutePresenter`: a structure used to create and configure a `Presentable` (i.e. `UIViewController`).
-There're several types of presenters: endpoint, stack (for navigation tree), fork (for tabs), switcher (for inconsequent apps sections).
+There're several types of presenters: endpoint, stack (for navigation tree), fork (for tabs), switcher (for uncoupled apps sections).
-- `Lazy presenter`: a lazy wrapper around a presenter creation function that wraps presenter scope, but the `Presentable` does not get created until invoked.
 - `Presentable`: an actual object to be displayed (i.e. `UIViewController`).
+- Lazy Presenter: a lazy wrapper around a presenter creation function that wraps presenter scope, but the `Presentable` does not get created until invoked.

 - `RoutingRequest`: a URL or URL-like structure used to define the endpoint you want to navigate to.
 - `Route`: a structure that defines matching rules for a `RoutingRequest` to trigger routing to a certain `RoutingNode`.